SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 > 2.2.3 Prevalence of anaemia in women aged 15 to 49 years, by pregnancy status (percentage)

 These targets are interpreted to cover research about
-* reducing hunger and all forms of malnurition for all people - although children are mentioned specifically, the target does not seem to limit to them.
+* reducing hunger and all forms of malnurition for all people (although children are mentioned specifically, the target does not seem limited to them).
-* access to safe and nutritious food, reducing food insecurity, for all people
+* access to safe and nutritious food, reducing food insecurity, for all people.
+This includes food safety and right to food.

 This query consists of 3 phrases.
 Phrase 1 focuses on negative actions, phrase 2 on positive actions.
 Phrase 3 is for terms which need to be combined with human terms.